cmu-delphi/epiprocess/.github/pull_request_template.md

 ### Changelog (if not put in NEWS.md)

-### Magic GitHub syntax to resolve Issues on merge
+### Magic GitHub syntax to mark associated Issue(s) as resolved when this is merged into the default branch

 - Resolves #{issue number}